JulienPeloton/LaFabrique/README.md

 Note that at NERSC, you have to replace the python binary by python-mpi which is optimized for parallel computing.

-Here the breakdown of the code for 100 noise simulation for 8 frequency channels on 48 processors at a resolution of nside = 2048, and few percent of the sky.
+Here is the breakdown of the code for 100 noise simulations for 8 frequency channels on 48 processors at a resolution of nside = 2048, and a few percent of the sky.
 Notice that the Cholesky factorisation is done only once per processor for each frequency band and for all MC simulations (corresponds to 48[proc] * 8[freq] = 384 calls below).

 ![ScreenShot](https://github.com/JulienPeloton/LaFabrique/blob/master/additional_files/perf_100MC_nside2048.png)